DukeAPO/dukeapo-client/README.md

 ![terminal](http://i.imgur.com/Y1o9O7T.png)

-### Basic Terminal commands

-No need to memorize these, but here's a few Terminal commands that might be useful:

-`ls` - lists what files are in your current folder

-`open .` - opens the current folder in Finder.
-Note: `.` = current folder.
-So you can also do `open <nameOfFolder>` to open a folder that you see with `ls`.

-`cd <name of folder>` - changes directory (ie folder) to whatever you specify

-`cd ../` - changes directory to the parent folder (whatever folder is holding the one you're in now)

-`cd` - goes to the root (highest) directory that contains all folders on your computer

-`mkdir <name of folder>` - makes a new folder with desired name

-`cat <text file>` - prints the contents of a text file in the Terminal

-`rm <name of file>` - deletes a file

 ### Clone the project

 Open up Terminal and type in `git`.
 You'll probably have to install Apple's xcode command line tools.